tmorin/plantuml-libs/README.md

 The build of the library is based on two steps:

-- generate a work directory (`.workdir`) which contains the library manifest, and some additional resources like Tera template, pictures ...
+- generate a work directory (`.workdir`) which contains the library manifest, and some additional resources like Tera templates, pictures ...
 - generate the distribution directory (`.distribution`) which contains the PlantUML resources as well as the documentation

 ### Generate the work directory